 CEO, President and Director

-Mr. Cowley is a professional geologist with over 30 years experience in exploration, project management and consulting including 18 years with BHP in Canada, Chile and Bolivia.
+Mr. Cowley is a professional geologist with over 35 years of experience in exploration, project management and consulting, including 18 years with BHP in Canada, Chile and Bolivia.
 He led the team that made 4 significant gold discoveries at Hope Bay, Nunavut for BHP, which now have over 5 million ounces of gold.
 Cowley has been involved in the discovery, permitting, development and construction of mineral projects and successful negotiations with First Nations.
-At Gold City he was a key player in the acquisition of the Bissett Mine, and merger with San Gold.
-Cowley led the exploration work for Merit Mining when the Lexington Grenoble deposit was put in to production and is currently VP Exploration at Huakan International Mining working on the J&L poly-metallic deposit near Revelstoke, BC.
-He is currently also serving as President, CEO and director of Indigo Exploration Inc. and is a director of two other TSXV companies and is QP for Cornerstone Metals Inc.
+At Gold City he was a key player in the acquisition of the Bissett Mine and subsequent merger with San Gold.
+He led the exploration work for Merit Mining when the Lexington Grenoble deposit was put in to production near Greenwood, BC and is currently technical consultant for Huakan International Mining working on the J&L poly-metallic deposit near Revelstoke, BC.
+He is currently also serving as President, CEO and director of Indigo Exploration Inc. and is a director of one other TSXV company.
+Mr. Cowley is the Qualified Person for Cornerstone Metals Inc.

-Mr. Sveinson is a professional mining engineer with +40 years experience in all aspects of the mining industry, in the financing, exploration, development, permitting, First Nations negotiations, construction and operation of mineral projects.
+Mr. Sveinson is a professional mining engineer with +45 years experience in all aspects of the mining industry, in the financing, exploration, development, permitting, First Nations negotiations, construction and operation of mineral projects.
 His career has encompassed underground mining in Zambia, the US, Venezuela, and Canada, to senior management levels with such companies as Echo Bay Mines Ltd. and Dynatec Corp.
-Sveinson has established a solid reputation assembling successful operating teams, evaluating projects, re-structuring operations and rejuvenating mines from 100 tpd to 2000 tpd.
-Sveinson is president of Valterra Resources Corporation and is director of 5 mining companies.
-He currently provides strategic advice and management services to clients through his consulting company.
+He has established a solid reputation assembling successful operating teams, evaluating projects, re-structuring operations and rejuvenating mines from 100 tpd to 2000 tpd.
+Mr. Sveinson is currently General Manager, Mining and Metallurgy, Vancouver, for SNC Lavalin.
+He serves as a director of two other TSXV listed companies.